Find out how to apply for a place at Kent through Clearing.

 You’ll usually have 24 hours to accept a Clearing offer.
 So, once you’ve decided which one you’d like to accept, head to your UCAS Hub.
 Go to the ‘next steps’ section, select ‘add a Clearing choice’ and input the course details.
 By adding the course as a Clearing choice, you are accepting your offer.

-If you change your mind, you’ll need to contact the university whose offer you accepted and ask them to cancel your place.
+If you are holding an offer elsewhere in UCAS you'll need to contact the university whose offer you have accepted and ask them to cancel your place.
 You’ll have to wait until you’ve been released before you can accept another offer and add it as a Clearing choice on your Hub.

 Kent takes the pressure off finding a room in Clearing.
-Rather than send you to another hotline, we ask if you need accommodation as part of our Clearing application form.
-Select ‘yes’, and our accommodation team will get in touch with advice about the best option for you.
-There's more advice on this helpful blog about how to apply for accommodation in Clearing.
+We ask if you need accommodation as part of our Clearing application form - just select ‘yes’, and our accommodation team will get in touch with advice about the best option for you.